 The Scottsdale Airport is a vital part of this city, a cornerstone of its development and progress.
 During World War II the airfield was built for the sole purpose of training U, S. Army Air Corp pilots, which was known as Thunderbird Field II.
 Thunderbird Field II graduated over 5,500 pilots.
 Many of these pilots saw military action in Europe and the Pacific.
 The field and school were deactivated on October 16, 1944, sold to Arizona State Teachers College (ASU), then to the Arizona Conference of Seventh-Day Adventists, and finally to the City of Scottsdale in 1966.

-The highlight of the new Scottsdale Airport business center and restaurant complex will be the Thunderbird Field II Veterans Memorial.
+- The highlight of the new Scottsdale Airport business center and restaurant complex is the Thunderbird Field II Veterans Memorial.

-The park-like Plaza, Memorial & Museum will include a monument with information on Thunderbird Field II and its military history.
-The centerpiece of the Plaza/Memorial will be a Stearman PT-17, the aircraft used for training at Thunderbird Field II.
-Surrounding the monument will be manicured, park-like open space for enjoying the wonderful Arizona weather.
+- A park-like plaza & memorial includes a monument with information on Thunderbird Field II and its military history.
+The centerpiece of the plaza & memorial is a Boeing-Stearman PT-17, the aircraft used for training at Thunderbird Field II.
+Surrounding the monument is a manicured, park-like open space for enjoying the wonderful Arizona weather.

 - In April of 2017 the Thunderbird Field II non-profit acquired a Boeing-Stearman PT-17 with a manufacture date of 9/11……1941.
 The aircraft was subsequently painted in the original AAC Blue & Yellow and was flown for charity between August 2017 and June 2018.
 Close to 75 individuals made donations and were able to experience the thrill of an open-cockpit flight.
 This Stearman was then retired on May 12, 2018, and has been put on permanent display at the Thunderbird Field II Memorial at the entrance to the Scottsdale Airport business center and restaurant complex.